 By: Gabrielle Deveaux, Registered Dietitian (RD)

 There are various lifestyle factors that can contribute to the success of a weight loss plan.
 This week, Mint Nutrition Clinic discusses the relationship between sleep and weight.
-Read what our nutritionists and registered dietitians think about this topic below.
+Read what our nutritionists and registered dietitians (registered dietitian nutritionists) think about this topic below.

 Health Canada recommends adults get 7-9 hours of sleep each night.
 However, statistics show that most of us are not well-rested.
 How can this slow weight loss?